andrewBatutin/andrewBatutin.github.io/_drafts/test.md

 used in order to evaluate project quality and compare one project to another.

-This document can be used as a baseline for CTL project quality assessment.
+This document can be used as a baseline for Vodoo project quality assessment.

 Reference Documents